vipyoung/kharita/README.md

 # kharita

-Kharita (Map in Arabic) is a Robust and online algorithm for map inference from crowdsourced gps data.
+Kharita (Map in Arabic) is a robust and online algorithm for map inference from crowd-sourced gps data.
 The details of the algorithm can be found in:

 _Rade Stanojevic, Sofiane Abbar, Saravanan Thirumuruganathan, Sanjay Chawla, Fethi Felali, Ahid Aliemat_: